GoraNetwork/doc/developing_evm.rst

   uint totalStake = gora.totalStake();

 Oracle data is requested from Gora by calling `request` method of Gora main smart contract.
-In its simplest form, it takes the following positional arguments:
+In its simplest form, it takes just two positional arguments:

 .. table::
   :class: args